Mihkel Ilus at A. H. Tammsaare Museum in VargamäeWEEPING WELL / FOREVER TOGETHER / BlACK SUN, since 03.11.2018

-But there is a well.
+There is a well.
 Not the one next to the barn that looks exactly like any normal soviet era well would look like; and not the one next to the farmhand’s house, but the one further away.
 The well of the North Tammsaare Farm that has been there since the time of Tammsaare himself.
 Among the mighty landscape of the museum this rather humble exhibit is in a sense the most authentic object of them all because the wellhead dates back a century and a half.
-The museum tours and educational programs also end up taking the visitors to the well, where the historical, literary and contemporary meet.
+The museum tours and educational programmes also end up taking the visitors to the well, where the historical, literary and contemporary meet.

 Mihkel Ilus did his museum residency during 3–14 May 2018.
 The residency was supported by Cultural Endowment's Järvamaa expert group.